artecs-group/RVfpga-sim-addons/Computer_Organization/Lab4/README.md

 This practice aims to help students gain a thorough understanding of an Input/Output System.
 You can follow the next steps:

 1. If you are new to Computer Organization, you should start by reading Chapter 9 of the H&H book.
-2. Then, view this video [InputOutputVideo](https://www.youtube.com/watch?v=8fK-CoEbo0Y) (the video is in Spanish, but you can watch an AI-translated-to-English version of the video here: [InputOutputEnglishVideo](https://www.youtube.com/watch?v=oIRFxQEBNAc), you can watch an AI-translated-to-Chinese version of the video here: [InputOutputChineseVideo](https://www.youtube.com/watch?v=gG0HSeJ9ew8), or you can enable the subtitles in the video in Spanish).
+2. Then, view this video [InputOutputVideo](https://www.youtube.com/watch?v=8fK-CoEbo0Y).
 The video describes the RVfpga I/O System in detail.
 You can download the slides [here](https://drive.google.com/file/d/1Fv4-I8DwISdqqDpol4i_BMZNzK4QmpOe/view?usp=sharing).
 3. Then, you can perform the guided example for RVfpga-ViDBo, provided next in section *Introduction - Simulation of the RVfpga SoC in RVfpga-ViDBo*.
 If you are using the FPGA board, skip this section.
 4. Then, you can resolve the exercises included [below](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Organization/Lab4#exercise-1) in this repository.
 5. Finally, if you want to continue practicing after completing the proposed exercises, you can find more complex exercises in [RVfpga](https://university.imgtec.com/rvfpga-el2-v3-0-english-downloads-page/) labs 5 to 10.

 ## Introduction - Simulation of the RVfpga SoC in RVfpga-ViDBo
-From time 16:36 to time 19:16 of the following video, you can visualize an example of the RVfpga-ViDBo simulator running a program: [RVfpgaToolsVideo](https://youtu.be/Z8QcQRW7F4s?si=99ybjtqrBAa5-r8K&t=996) (the video is in Spanish, but you can watch an AI-translated-to-English version of the video here [RVfpgaToolsEnglishVideo](https://youtu.be/HuAF2XOMQmQ?si=-LpY-J7f-ng9AYAa&t=996), you can watch an AI-translated-to-Chinese version of the video here [RVfpgaToolsChineseVideo](https://youtu.be/A_c8GACrW9w?si=gst8rw2755R_JtMA&t=996), or you can enable the subtitles in the original video).
+From time 16:36 to time 19:16 of the following video, you can visualize an example of the RVfpga-ViDBo simulator running a program: [RVfpgaToolsVideo](https://youtu.be/Z8QcQRW7F4s?si=99ybjtqrBAa5-r8K&t=996).

 This tool simulates the VeeRwolfX SoC based on the VeeR EH1 core running on the Nexys A7 FPGA board.
 The simulator allows us to simulate the execution of RISC-V codes on this processor and interact with some of the board’s peripherals.
 The programs work exactly the same in the simulator as on the actual board.